bsmccain/Plex-Automatic-Preroll/README.md

 ```
 pip install -r requirements.txt
 ```
-That will install all the needed packages
+That will install all the needed packages, including PlexAPI.
+If you run the script without installing these requirements, it will exit with an ImportError prompting you to install them.

 ## Step by step instructions by Danny at smarthomepursuits.com